Faculty & Staff

 Dr. Snyder’s undergraduate degree comes from Rosemont College (1982).
 She holds a Masters of Arts in History and a Certificate in Archives, Museum and Editing Studies from Duquesne University (1984), a Masters of Science in Information Science from Drexel University (1988), and a Masters of Arts (1994) and a Ph.D.
 (2002) in American Civilization from the University of Pennsylvania.

 Mary Jane Taylor

 Mary Jane Taylor is the the newest addition to the Museum Studies Staff, joining us as our internship coordinator.
-Mary Jane is Program Developer at the National Constitution Center in Philadelphia, where she is responsible for exhibition development and visitor evaluation.
-She has seventeen years of experience as an educator and exhibit developer in art and history museums.
+Mary Jane is Director of Learning and Engagement at the Museum of the American Revolution Philadelphia.
+She has eighteen years of experience as an educator and exhibit developer in art and history museums.
 Her areas of expertise include exhibition and tour interpretation, label writing and editing, visitor research, and interactive and audio tour development.
 She also has extensive background in creating, administering and evaluating tours and programs for teacher, school and family audiences.
 Mary Jane holds degrees from the Winterthur Program in Early American Culture at the University of Delaware, James Cook University of North Queensland and Wittenberg University.

 Mike is the Digital Scholarship Librarian at Haverford College, and previously worked as a web exhibit designer and digital archivist at the Hagley Museum and Library.
 He has a computer science degree from Kalamazoo College and a PhD in history from Auburn University, and is excited by the possibilities provided by digital tools to create both new forms of scholarship and new ways for the public to engage with the historical and cultural record.